Neloy-SWE/Data-Structure-Algorithm/README.md

     - Descending priority queue: elements are arranged in decreasing order of their priority values. element with largest priority is popped first.

 Advantages:
-1. a large amount of data can be managed efficiently with ease.
+1. A large amount of data can be managed efficiently with ease.
 2. Operations such as insertion and deletion can be performed with ease as it follows the first in first out rule.
 3. Queues are useful when a perticular service is used by multiple consumers.
 4. Queues are fast in speed for data inter-process communication.